FAQ:

 Mayo Clinic claimed without a citation: Some research suggests that taking folic acid when pregnant may help lower the risk of autism spectrum disorder in the child. https://www.mayoclinic.org/drugs-supplements-folate/art-20364625

 Pregnancy and Leucovorin: Don’t, please.
 It was not studied in pregnancy for safety and so it is not recommended to be taken.
-“Leucovorin was a category C drug under the prior FDA system for categorizing medications in pregnancy.” https://www.ncbi.nlm.nih.gov/books/NBK553114/
+“Leucovorin was a category C drug under the prior FDA system for categorizing medications in pregnancy.”
+Folate and folic acid are what Leucovorin is supposed to be a substitute for.
+Folic acid is the main point of “pregnancy vitamins.”
+Take PREGNANCY VITAMINS, not shots of a chemically-related substance. https://www.ncbi.nlm.nih.gov/books/NBK553114/

 Overdose?: